DataDog/documentation/content/en/monitors/manage_monitor.md

 ### Manage Triggered Monitors with group-level granularity

 You can mute or [resolve][2] triggered monitors in bulk using the [Triggered Monitors page][9].
-It's similar to the [Manage Monitors page](#managing-monitors)-you can find monitors by their attributes using the same easy tickboxes or query syntax-but there are a few differences.
-Aside from only showing monitors with a triggered status (Alert, Warn, or No Data), the main difference is that the Triggered Monitors page shows a row for _each group_ (i.e. each reporting source) of each monitor.
+It's similar to the [Manage Monitors page](#managing-monitors) - you can find monitors by their attributes using the same easy tickboxes or query syntax-but there are a few differences.
+Aside from only showing monitors with a triggered status (`Alert`, `Warn`, or `No Data`), the main difference is that the Triggered Monitors page shows a row for _each group_ (i.e. each reporting source) of each monitor.

 Say you have a monitor called "high latency" that is grouped by host.
 If there are 20 hosts reporting and 14 have a triggered status, the Triggered Monitor page shows 14 rows if you search for the monitor by title in the query search bar (e.g. `high latency` or `title:
 "high latency"`).
 This lets you easily mute or [resolve][2] a monitor for some reporting sources, but not all (though of course you can mute or resolve all, too).